linozen/exocortex/content/refs/python-for-everybody.md

 -1.0
 ```

-Here, it is interesting to note, that the expression `math.cos(math.pi)`
+Here, it is interesting to note, that the expression `math.cos(math.pi)` is only
-is only evaluated once (and then printed twice).
+evaluated once (and then printed twice).

-#### Fruitful Functions and Void Functions {#fruitful-functions-and-void-functions}
+#### Fruitful Functions and Void Functions

-In a script some functions are void, i.e. they do not return anything
+In a script some functions are void, i.e. they do not return anything and when
-and when you try to assign them to a value you get a special value
+you try to assign them to a value you get a special value called `None`:
-called `None`:

 ```python
 result = print_twice('Bing') # in a script, this does not return anything